bhopals/english-vocabs/boohers-rules-of-business-grammar.md

 - MEMORY TIP
   - visualize the kaleidoscope effect of `a number` or `the number` as it `expands` or `limits` the meaning of your subject.

+### 21. The Seasaw Effect

+- EITHER/OR, NEITHER/NOR, NOT ONLY/BUT ALSO
+- Consider both halves of `either/or`, `neither/nor`, and `not only/but also` subjects
+  as if they are separate elements.

+- RULES

+  - Subjects linked by `either/or` and `neither/not` usually take a singular verb.
+  - If one subject is `plural` and the other subject is `singular`, make the verb agree with the `closest subject`.

+- EXAMPLES
+  - Either your manager or your mentor `has` made a mistake
+  - Either the salespeople in Atlanta or the salespeople in Los Angles `have` ....